neurobagel/api/.github/pull_request_template.md

 <!---
 Below is a suggested pull request template.
 Feel free to add more details you feel are relevant/necessary.

-For more info on the PR process for Neurobagel repositories, see https://neurobagel.org/contributing/pull_requests/.
+For more info on the Neurobagel PR process and other contributing guidelines, see https://neurobagel.org/contributing/CONTRIBUTING/.
 -->

 <!--